 When you finish eating, take the only road going north from the port, directly toward the middle of the hill.
 You can see your next destination as it stands sentry over the entire island.
 In fact, you can see it from just about any spot on the island.

 Tvrdava Fortress is an elevated medieval structure built in the 13th century to help protect the port and town.
 It’s been upgraded and renovated multiple times over the centuries.
-You can walk the ancient walls and get panoramic views of Hvar and the sea.
+You can walk along the ancient walls and get panoramic views of Hvar and the sea.

 It only takes a few minutes to reach the entrance to the fortress and another 20 minutes to reach the top battlements.
 It’s worth the climb to see one of the top attractions in Hvar but make sure that you wear comfortable walking shoes.